KnapsackPro/docs.knapsackpro.com/_posts/2018-05-27-how-to-run-tests-in-minitest-continuously-with-dynamic-test-files-loading.md

 ## Running Minitest continuously and fetching test files from the Queue in a dynamic way

 Digging into the source code of Minitest helped me to find out a way to run my tests in a more efficient way.
 I applied this to the [knapsack_pro gem](https://knapsackpro.com?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=run-tests-in-minitest-continuously) I'm working on.

-You can see in the below video how dynamic tests allocation across CI nodes can save time and run test suite faster.
-Last week one of my users from [https://angel.co](https://angel.co) tried the Queue Mode in knapsack_pro for Minitest and it helped him run CI builds faster.
-Maybe this will help you too. :)

 <div class="video-container">
   <iframe src="https://www.youtube.com/embed/hUEB1XDKEFY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>